 The sunshine state has two lobster seasons: a two-day mini recreational season in July (before commercial traps are placed) and an 8-month recreational & commercial season (August-March).
-Drive down A1A to Bud N’ Mary’s Fishing Marina, established in 1944 and now home to over 40 offshore captains and backcountry guides, to meet up with Captain Sara Stanczyk for lobster hunting!
+Drive down A1A to Bud N’ Mary’s Fishing Marina, established in 1944 and now home to over 40 offshore captains and backcountry guides for lobster hunting!
 She’s mastered the sport of locating Florida Spiny lobsters in rocks, crevasses and coral heads.
 Lobstering is challenging but you’ll savor the fun and sweet, delicate flavor of these crustaceans.

 Back on land, discover native wildlife with a hike at Indian Key State Historic Site & Park, Windley Key Fossil Reef Geological State Park or Lignumvitae Key Botanical State Park.
 Or rent bikes to geocache along the island with a pit stop at Bass Pro Shops.
 Inside this water-sport wonderland, explore Hemingway’s magnificent boat.
 Then, head out back to the dockside restaurant to sip yumminess beside swarming tarpon.